DAMO-NLP-SG/LongPO/README.md

 2. Replace the (Flash) Attention module into Ulyssess (Flash) Attn using monkey patch to apply sequence parallel.

-3. Using our custom LongPO Trainer: `LongDPOFullMTJointUlyssesTrainer`
+3. Using our custom LongPO Trainer: `LongPOMTLMUlyssesTrainer`

 4. Train Script (using Mistral-7B-Instruct-v0.2 as example):